 Affected Environment: The USCG conducted a USFWS Information for Planning and Conservation (IPaC) database query on July 19, 2016 for the Project Area (Appendix D).
 A total of nine endangered, seven threatened, one threatened due to similarity of appearance, and one candidate species were identified under USFWS jurisdiction with the potential to occur in the vicinity of the Project Area.
 No species proposed for listing were identified.
 Further, no designated or proposed critical habitat is known to occur in the Project Area.
 Based on review of the IPaC database query generated for the Project Area and the NMFS Southeast Regional Office website, a total of 11 endangered, two threatened, and three candidate species were identified under NMFS jurisdiction with the potential to occur in the vicinity of the Project Area.
-No species proposed for listing were identified.
-There is no designated or proposed critical habitat for NMFS listed species within the Project Area.
+No species proposed critical habitat for NMFS listed species within the Project Area.
 The Federally-listed and candidate species under USFWS and/or NMFS jurisdiction with the potential to occur in the vicinity of the Project Area are listed in Table 1.